The Kingdom (2007 film): Plot

 Afterward, Fleury's team discovers clues, including photos of the U.S. and other Western embassies in Riyadh.
 The U.S. Embassy Deputy Chief of Mission Damon Schmidt notifies Fleury and his team that they have been ordered to return to the United States.
 However, the team's convoy is attacked and Leavitt is kidnapped.
 Al-Ghazi commandeers a civilian vehicle, and the team chases the car holding Leavitt into the dangerous Al-Suwaidi neighborhood.

 As they pull up, a gunman fires rocket-propelled grenades at them and a fierce firefight starts.
 Leavitt is carried into a room inside a complex, where the terrorists prepare to film his execution before Mayes, separated from al-Ghazi and Fleury, saves him just in time.

 As al-Ghazi and the team start to leave, Fleury notices a trail of blood leading to the back of the apartment, where a family lives.
 After noticing several clues, al-Ghazi realizes the grandfather is Abu Hamza.
 Abu Hamza's teenage grandson walks out of the bedroom and shoots al-Ghazi in the neck, then points his gun at Mayes, prompting Fleury to kill him and Haytham to kill Abu Hamza.
 Al-Ghazi bleeds out in Fleury's arms, while Abu Hamza whispers something to his other grandchild.

 At Al-Ghazi's house, Fleury and Haytham meet and comfort his family.
 Fleury and his team return to the US, where they are commended by the FBI Director for their work.
 Leavitt asks Fleury what he whispered to Mayes, earlier in the film, to get her to stop crying over Manner.
-Simultaneously, both Fleury and Hamza's grandson responds "We were gonna kill 'em all."
+Simultaneously, both Fleury and Hamza's grandson responds "We are gonna kill 'em all."